 - Have achieved satisfactory GRE scores (within the past five years).
 A combined verbal plus quantitative score above 306 is preferred.

 - Demonstrate native or near-native ability in spoken and written English, if English is not the applicant’s native language.
-A minimum score of 92 on the internet- based Test of English as a Foreign Language (TOEFL – iBT) is required.
-Applicants must meet or exceed this minimum score to be considered for admission to our doctoral program.
+A minimum score of 92 on the internet- based Test of English as a Foreign Language (TOEFL – iBT) is required, with 28 on Speaking.
+Applicants must meet or exceed this minimum score to be considered for admission.

 - If requested, participate in an interview either in person or by telephone with three departmental faculty members who are members of the Doctoral Faculty.